SUPPORT & EDUCATION FOR HIV, HEPATITIS & STIs

 Our next offering will be for people identifying as queer men in the spring of 2026!
 Keep an eye on this page for applications opening this winter.

-We are also preparing to offer our first Totally Outright for BIPOC communities, and we can’t wait to share more soon!
+We are also preparing to offer our first Totally Outright for BIPOC communities - also in spring of 2026, and we can’t wait to share more soon!

-Totally Outright is made possible in Nova Scotia through a financial contribution from the Public Health Agency of Canada (PHAC).
+Totally Outright is made possible in Nova Scotia (for queer men, as well a version for trans, nonbinary, and gender diverse folk) through a financial contribution from the Public Health Agency of Canada (PHAC).
 The views expressed in this program do not necessarily reflect the views of PHAC.

 Monday, 22 January 2024 11:39